 The New Year’s Day Reflections of John Quincy Adams

 Every New Year’s Day, 6th US President John Quincy Adams offered his reflections on the past year.
 Here is a sample of his New Year’s Day musings.

 Celebrating Thanksgiving in the 1800s

 Thanksgiving did not become a national holiday in the United States until 1863.
-In the early 19th century, Thanksgiving was celebrated on a state by state basis, with each state scheduling its own holiday on dates that could range from October to January.
 What began as a New England tradition gradually spread to other states, although not without resistance.

 The Presidential Election of 1824